6 min read

 }'

-Three numbers to understand cloud inference:
+Three numbers tell you most of what you need to know about cloud inference:

 • Cost: priced per million tokens.
-Frontier models in 2026 sit around $3–15/Mtok input, $15–75/Mtok output.
-With prompt caching this drops 5–10x for repeated context.
+Frontier models in 2026 land around $3 to $15/Mtok input and $15 to $75/Mtok output.
+Turn on prompt caching and that drops 5 to 10x for repeated context.

 Local: a model file on your disk